clockworklabs/SpacetimeDB/docs/docs/Unity Tutorial/Part 1 - Basic Multiplayer.md

     SpacetimeDBClient.instance.Connect(AuthToken.Token, hostName, moduleAddress);
 ```

+In our `onConnect` callback we are calling `Subscribe` with a list of queries.
+This tells SpacetimeDB what rows we want in our local client cache.
+We will also not get row update callbacks or event callbacks for any reducer that does not modify a row that matches these queries.

+---

+**Local Client Cache**

+The "local client cache" is a client-side view of the database defined by the supplied queries to the `Subscribe` function.
+It contains the requested data which allows efficient access without unnecessary server queries.
+Accessing data from the client cache is done using the auto-generated iter and filter_by functions for each table, and it ensures that update and event callbacks are limited to the subscribed rows.

+---

-5. Next we write the `OnSubscriptionUpdate` callback.
+Next we write the `OnSubscriptionUpdate` callback.
 When this event occurs for the first time, it signifies that our local client cache is fully populated.
 At this point, we can verify if a player entity already exists for the corresponding user.
 If we do not have a player entity, we need to show the `UserNameChooser` dialog so the user can enter a username.
 We also put the message of the day into the chat window.
 Finally we unsubscribe from the callback since we only need to do this once.

+**Append after the Start() function in TutorialGameManager.cs**

 ```csharp
 void OnSubscriptionApplied()